Meta Descriptions

 This is why I emphasize that benefit in my meta description:

 So yeah, the main benefit for most content will be learning how to do something.
-So you want to highlight that benefit in your description.
+This is why you want to highlight that benefit in your description.

-But the type of benefit that you talk about will be completely different for an eCommerce product page.
-A services page.
-Your homepage.
-Or a tool.
+But the type of benefit you talk about will be completely different depending on the type of page.

-For example, check out the description for this product page from Beardbrand.
+For example, check out the meta description for this product page from grooming company Jack Black Skin Care.

 Which leads us to…